Public Policy | Concord

 Master of Arts in Public Policy

-The New England College Master of Arts of Public Policy program prepares students for future opportunities in government, non-profit organizations, or the political process itself.
+The New England College Master of Arts in Public Policy program prepares students for future opportunities in government, non-profit organizations, or the political process itself.
 The program concentrates on the intersection between abstract policy and real world politics.
 Students will gain an understanding of the intellectual foundations for key public policy discussions and how the outcomes affect and change the political process.
 Students will gain analytical and advocacy skills and will be prepared for advancing in the public, private, and non-profit sectors.

 The public policy program integrates the student’s professional experience, small group dialogue, and on-your-own-time online learning that provides participants with an experiential foundation for growth in their particular field.
-The NEC Master of Arts in Public Policy is a 36-credit hour program that can be 18 months.
+The NEC Master of Arts in Public Policy is a 36-credit hour program that can be completed in 18 months.

 Lecturers are comprised of visiting scholars, political professionals, and recognized faculty that foster a learning environment that combines real world experience and academic excellence.

 - A strong understanding of the key governmental institutions that formulate and implement public policy in our society, including Congress, the Judiciary, the Presidency, and State and Local governments; the role America plays on the world stage, and how our public policy decisions and actions have an impact around the globe;

 - An in-depth grasp of the political process in America, including the mechanics of campaigns, elections, campaign finance, and the media.
 In addition, you will be introduced to the political and policy implications of persistent questions of class, poverty, and race in America, and the impact these have on the pursuit of the “American Dream;” and,